 Magazines these days can be works of art.
-So much time and effort goes into creating covers that are visually stunning and eye catching so why hide them away where no one can see them?
+So much time and effort goes into creating covers that are visually stunning and eye-catching so why hide them away where no one can see them?
 I usually keep my magazine collections on shelves in files where I have to make an effort to see them.
 This means that so much of the time I don’t end up reading the whole magazine before buying the next one!
-I’m miss out on so much of the magazine.
+I’m missing out on so much of the magazine.

 Hanging the magazines in full view using this minimal rope technique not only looks amazing but also reminds me to finish reading them as well.
 The making of this rope magazine holder is super simple and requires absolutely no mathematical skills to balance!
 Always a bonus when it comes to DIY.